zrthxn/yemal/Chatbot/readme.md

 ### Recommender
 # Chatbot

-Try to make a chatbot using a RNN (Recursive Neural Network).
+Try to make a chatbot using a Recursive Neural Network and LSTM functional cells from Keras.

-## Notes
-- Note